 Though purveyors of beauty products are already putting their foots in major cities, you would be wise to pack travel camaraderie’s like sunscreen, contact lens solution, tampons and mosquito repellent, as well as prescribed medication.
 Many kinds of medicines are available in Vietnam without prescriptions, easy to reach but they might not be as of that good quality like home.
 If you travel with a companion or with family, should it be a nice idea to cross-pack, i.e., pack half of your belongings in to other’s suitcase and vice versa.
 Just in case any baggage delayed might happen.

 Travelers may apply for a tourist or business visa from a Vietnamese embassy or consulate abroad, or obtain a visa on arrival.
-Check this link if you would love to proceed it by yourself from home.
+We often offer a complimentary Visa on Arrival Letter when client book a package tour with us.

 Visa on Arrival to be handled by Indochina Voyages Travel

-To arrange for a visa on arrival, please send Indochina Voyages Travel via fax or e-mail the following information:
+To arrange for a visa on arrival, please send Indochina Voyages Travel via e-mail the following information:

 – Arrival date